encode/django-rest-framework/docs/topics/rest-framework-2-announcement.md

 As you can see the documentation for REST framework has been radically improved.
 It gets a completely new style, using markdown for the documentation source, and a bootstrap-based theme for the styling.

 We're really pleased with how the docs style looks - it's simple and clean, is easy to navigate around, and we think it reads great.
-We'll miss being able to use the wonderful [Read the Docs][readthedocs] service, but we think it's a trade-off worth making.

 ## Summary